Nceptioj/ThunderMaps-DataFeeds/README.md

 desc = rss_parsed['description']
 guid = rss_parsed['guid']
 ```

+The `title`, `description` and `guid` fields are standard for RSS feeds so this shouldn't require any modification but you might need to grab from more fields.

 The `Feed` class has a static method `splitDesc(desc)` which splits a description grabbed from an RSS feed into a dictionary so that it can be processed easily.
 For example: